How Do I Apply?

-Documents in English do not have to be translated.
+Documents in English or French do not have to be translated.

 Documents in other languages must be translated into German, and the translations must be officially certified.
 The translation must be prepared from the original document.
 A list of officially authorised translators in Germany is available here.

 The completed application must have arrived at the International Office by the above deadlines.
 The post mark will not be accepted as proof of meeting the deadline.
 Late applications, incomplete applications and all associated documentation cannot be accepted after the deadline.